taskcluster/scrum/README.md

 Once a week, the _Product owner_ and the _Scrum master_ will meet to assess sprint progress.
 Using the burndown chart, they figure out whether the sprint is still on track and can be completed within the allotted time.
 If necessary, the critical path can be refined to allow partial delivery of the original objective.
 Under extraordinary circumstances, they can opt to end the current sprint.

 ### Ending the sprint
-As the sprint draws to a close, _Product owner_ and _Scrum master_ will meet to decide what, if anything, from the _Current Sprint Backlog_ still needs to be done.
-In general, the _Scrum master_ will move everything that hasn't been completed to the Product Backlog.
+As the sprint draws to a close, the _Product owner_ and _Scrum master_ will meet to decide what issues from the _Current Sprint Backlog_ (if anything) still needs to be done.
+The _Scrum master_ will move all issues that have not been started to the Product Backlog pipeline.
 The _Product owner_ will engage with developers who still have work in progress to figure out how and when to deploy that wrap-up that work during the _Time between sprints_.

 ### Time between sprints
 We allow ourselves *one week* between sprints.
 This buffer allows us to analyze the previous sprint without the pressure of immediately jumping into something new.
 Pragmatically speaking, it also gives us the time to finish off sprint items that may still require deployment, address unanticipated fallout from the previous sprint, and deal with the backlog of small, timely requests that may have accumulated during the sprint.